-Hours: 9AM – 6PM (varies by time of year – check latest schedule)
+- Summer Hours: 9:00AM – 7:00PM (varies by time of year – check latest schedule)

-Cost: 12.50 CHF (free with travel pass); +6 CHF for audio guide
+- Cost: 13.50 CHF (free with travel pass); +6 CHF for audio guide

 As you enter you will be handed a brochure with numbered descriptions of each of the rooms in the complex.
 You will begin at #1 (named Entrance) and make your way up, down, left and right until #46.

 Towards the end of your self-guided tour you will end up on the higher points of the castle.
 Here you will come across some fantastic views of the castle along with the lake in the background.
 A great way to end your time at Chateau de Chillon.

 Once complete you can make your way back to the city center of Montreux by taking the 201 bus or train from Veytaux Chillon station.

-4. Additional Options
+4) Additional Options